gatein/gatein-toolbox/data-injector/README.md

 GateIn Data Injector defines a set of service components used for generating dataset.
 Those services are exposed as JMX beans and REST endpoints.

+The tool has been tested only on GateIn 3.5.Final.
+There is no warranty that it works correctly on other releases of GateIn

 # How to deploy

 - Run _mvn clean install_ from current directory